-- (4) Additional information that may be needed by the agency for determining the impacts of the proposed development on special wetland areas; - (5)

-(A) If the director allows concurrent processing of the assessment required by Section 25-3.3(c)(1) and the application for the permit, a copy of either a draft environmental assessment or a draft environmental impact statement preparation notice. - (B) If the director does not allow concurrent processing of the assessment required by Section 25-3.3(c)(1) and the application for the permit, a copy of either the final environmental assessment for which a finding of no significant impact has been issued, or a completed and accepted EIS. - (c) The application fee required by this section shall be as set forth in the following schedule Application fees are not refundable and shall be waived for city projects. - (1) When a (major) special management area use permit application is submitted for processing, the application fee shall be \$2,400.00, plus an additional \$600.00 per acre or major fraction thereof, up to a maximum of \$30,000.00. - When a special management area minor permit application is submitted for processing, the application fee shall be \$1,200.00. - When an environmental assessment or impact statement must be prepared as a prerequisite to a (major) special management area permit required by this chapter, and is submitted to the department of planning and permitting for processing as the accepting agency, there shall be a processing fee of \$1,200.00 for an environmental assessment, and \$2,400.00 for an environmental impact statement. - (4) When a (major) special management area use permit or minor permit application, or prerequisite environmental assessment or impact statement is submitted subsequent to the applicant's being cited for undertaking development without having obtained the necessary permit, the application fee set forth shall be doubled.
+- (C) A written description of the affected environment which addresses the development's technical and environmental characteristics; - (D) Additional information that may be needed by the agency for determining the impacts of the proposed development on special wetland areas; and - (E) (i) If the director allows concurrent processing of the assessment required by Section 25-3.3(c)(1) and the application for the permit, a copy of either a draft environmental assessment or a draft environmental impact statement preparation notice. - (ii) If the director does not allow concurrent processing of the assessment required by Section 25-3.3(c)(1) and the application for the permit, a copy of either the final environmental assessment for which a finding of no significant impact has been issued, or a completed and accepted EIS. - (c) The application fee required by this section will be as set forth in the following schedule.
+Application fees are not refundable and shall be waived for city projects. - (1) When a (major) special management area use permit application is submitted for processing, the application fee will be \$2,400.00, plus an additional \$600.00 per acre or major fraction thereof, up to a maximum of \$30,000.00. - (2) When a special management area minor permit application is submitted for processing, the application fee will be \$1,200.00. - (3) When an environmental assessment or impact statement must be prepared as a prerequisite to a (major) special management area permit-required by this chapter, and is submitted to the department of planning and permitting for processing as the accepting agency, there will be a processing fee of \$1,200.00 for an environmental assessment, and \$2,400.00 for an environmental impact statement. - (4) When a (major) special management area use permit or minor permit application, or prerequisite environmental assessment or impact statement is submitted subsequent to the applicant's being cited for undertaking development without having obtained the necessary permit, the application fees, as specified in subdivisions (1), (2), and (3), will be doubled.